- Weight: 155.6

-According to Marc David, clinical nutritionist at Eating Psychology, a full 30 percent of good digestion and assimilation of nutrients is based on just seeing and enjoying the food.
+According to Marc David, a clinical nutritionist at Eating Psychology, a full 30 percent of good digestion and assimilation of nutrients is based on just seeing and enjoying the food.
 The process of chewing and experiencing your food in a relaxed way makes it possible for the body to have healthy gut bacteria.

 70 percent of nutritional excellence comes from the food choices we make.
 The other 30 percent comes from our attitudes and beliefs toward what we eat.
-If we are judging our bodies and hating ourselves for eating, this is enough to create enhanced fat storage, chronic weight gain, digestive distress and a host of other problems.
+If we are judging our bodies and hating ourselves for eating, this is enough to create enhanced fat storage, chronic weight gain, digestive distress, and a host of other problems.

-The best way to avoid the body storing fat rapidly is to eat every meal mindfully, without judgement with the intention of nourishing your body.
+The best way to avoid the body storing fat rapidly is to eat every meal mindfully, without judgment with the intention of nourishing your body.
 The other key is to lose weight gradually, so the body doesn’t “panic” and try to horde every calorie.

 And the best way to keep the body out of hoarding mode is to eat a diet rich in juicy watery whole foods high in micronutrients and fiber so you feel full.

-With high enough volumes of low caloric foods that are high in fiber you are always satisfied and never feel overly hungry or deprived.
+With high enough volumes of low caloric foods that are high in fiber, you are always satisfied and never feel overly hungry or deprived.
 So you are looking at 2.5 pounds of weight loss per week maximum to keep your body from freaking out.

 Do the benefits of a long fast out way the rebound factor?

 It depends.
-If you have high blood pressure, chronic joint inflammation, and chronic sinusitis like I do, a longer fast can be helpful.
+If you have high blood pressure, chronic joint inflammation and chronic sinusitis like I do, a longer fast can be helpful.
 Or if you have other chronic conditions that are not responding to nutritional changes alone, a fast can be indicated and can be lifesaving.
 The amount of plaque that can be released from the blood vessels is dramatic.

-The drop in inflammation from arthritis, Chron’s and other autoimmune diseases can be lasting.
+The drop in inflammation from arthritis, Chron’s, and other autoimmune diseases can be lasting.
 And the repair of the gut lining can be critical to health.